6 Places to Watch Tango in Buenos Aires (and Learn From the Pros)

-An electrifying combination of music and dance, incorporating African candombe and Cuban habañera, Bohemian polka and the waltz, tango erupted on the streets of port cities Buenos Aires and Montevideo back in the late 19th century.
+Tango is an electrifying combination of music and dance, incorporating African candombe and Cuban habañera, Bohemian polka and the waltz.
+It first erupted on the streets of port cities Buenos Aires and Montevideo in the late 19th century.

 In the early 1900s, orchestras and tango dancers from Argentina brought the dance to Europe.
 Refined in Paris, London and Berlin, today’s version—or, more accurately, versions (there are countless variations of tango)—is an elegant embrace that tells infinite tales of romantic nostalgia.